njsfield/FAC-FMC/README.md

 ```
 $ npm start
 ```
-or
+or if you have nodemon installed

 ```
 $ npm run startmon
 ```

 * To run the tests, run the following in a separate terminal tab: